mhanf/multiplyR/README.md

-The goal of multiplyR is to allow my three children to play with multiplication tables and experimenting their graphical representations through a shiny App (and to make dad feel less guilty when he is coding at home to experiment Bootstrap 5 functionnalities)
+The goal of multiplyR is to allow my three children to play with multiplication tables and experimenting their graphical representations through a shiny App (and to make their dad feel less guilty when he is coding at home to experiment Bootstrap 5 functionalities)

 ## Installation